 Looming recessions can sometimes cause investors to purchase more stocks, thinking they’ll buy low now and sell high later.

-This emotional buying and selling is part of why the stock market is unpredicatble.
+This emotional buying and selling is part of why the stock market is unpredictable.

-When you invest in the stock market it’s essential that you don’t allow your emotions to distract you from making good financial decisions.
+So before a beginner can start trading stocks, it’d be prudent to first learn a bit about how the stock market operates.
+And when you invest in the stock market, it’s essential that you don’t allow your emotions to distract you from making good financial decisions.
 This doesn’t mean you can’t take advantage of market activity, but that when you do, you should do it with a plan.

 Please note: The following examples are for educational purposes only, and are not a recommendation of what you should buy.